binaryshrey/AEGIS/README.md

 **Heatmap blending** multiplies the probability counts element-wise with historical ship frequency data from the heatmap.
 If the opponent tends to place ships in certain regions, those regions receive higher probability even before any shots are fired.

+**Random tie-breaking** prevents systematic row-major scanning when the probability map is flat.
+After a hit-and-sink cycle clears active hits, many cells can have identical probabilities.
+Without tie-breaking, `max()` would always pick the first cell in row-major order (0,0), then (0,1), and so on, wasting 30 to 40 shots scanning from the top-left.
+The strategy collects all cells within 1% of the maximum probability and selects one at random, ensuring shots are spread across the board.

 The computational complexity is O(n squared times k) where n is the board size (10) and k is the number of remaining ships.
 This runs in sub-millisecond time, well within the per-turn timeout budget.

 ### Hunt and Target Strategy